flagbase/flagbase/www/content/dev/sdk/react.md

 # React Client SDK

 Welcome to the contribution guide for the Flagbase React Client SDK!
 This SDK enables developers to integrate Flagbase with their React applications easily.
-This markdown document provides an overview of the SDK, its structure, and guidelines for contributing.
+This page provides an overview of the SDK, its structure, and guidelines for contributing.

 ## Table of Contents